sunfishcode/basic-text/docs/NFC.md

 ## What are the advantages of normalizing?

- - Portability - Text that isn't normalized is interpreted and displayed in different ways, depending on the environment.
+ - Portability - Text that isn't normalized is sometimes interpreted and displayed in different ways, depending on the environment.
 Normalization ensures that, in aspects related to normalization, content is independent of the environment.

    A common argument for non-normalized text is that some fonts render them differently from their normalized counterparts, and users may specifically